n4demo/learn-helm-to-deploy-to-AKS/README.md

 ## Prerequisites

-1. Request access rights to your Kubernetes cluster (K8s) from your trainer
+1. Request access rights to your Kubernetes cluster (K8s) from your trainer and download your kube-config file.

 2. Run the AZ CLI